Foods Low In Asparagine Could Prevent The Spread Of A Deadly Type Of Breast Cancer, A New Study Finds

 Scientists discovered that having a diet low in asparagine could prevent the spread of tumors of a deadly type of breast cancer.
 Asparagine is an amino acid, which is a building block of protein.

-The study published in the medical journal Nature involved animal model.
+The study was published in the medical journal Nature.
 The scientists found that low intake of asparagine in the mice model with triple-negative breast cancer could significantly prevent disease to spread in the body.

 Simon Knott, Ph.D., associate director of the Center for Bioinformatics and Functional Genomics at Cedars-Sinai and one of the authors of the study, said that their research contributes to a growing body of evidence that suggests diet could influence the course of the disease.
 He further stated that if further research confirms the finding in human cells, limiting the amount of asparagine cancer patients ingest could be a potential strategy to increase the existing therapies and to prevent the spread of breast cancer.

 Foods that are low in asparagine are fruits and vegetables.
-Meanwhile, foods that are an excellent source of asparagine are beef, poultry, whey, dairy, seafood, asparagus, potatoes, nuts, seeds, legumes, whole grains and soy, according to Medical Xpress.
+Meanwhile, foods that are an excellent source of asparagine are beef, poultry, whey, dairy, seafood, asparagus, potatoes, nuts, seeds, legumes, whole grains, and soy, according to Medical Xpress.

 In the study conducted at the Cancer Research UK Cambridge Institute, the researchers examined the triple-negative breast cancer cells of the mice.
 The animals could die in a few weeks as the tumor spread in their bodies.
 However, the scientists gave them a low-asparagine diet or drugs to block asparagine.
-The results showed that the tumors prevented from circulating in their bodies, according to BBC.
+The results showed that the tumors was prevented from circulating in their bodies, according to BBC.

 #Asparagine is an amino acid that is made naturally in the body as a building block for proteins.